Doctor of Philosophy (PhD) in Mathematics

-By the start of the second year, students must achieve at least two passes at the M.S. level among three exams in Real Analysis, Complex Analysis and Algebra.
+By the start of the second year, students must achieve at least two passes at the M.S. level among four exams in Real Analysis, Complex Analysis, Algebra and Applied Mathematics.

-By the start of the third year, students must achieve at least two passes at the Ph.D. level among three exams in Real Analysis, Complex Analysis and Algebra.
+By the start of the third year, students must achieve at least two passes at the Ph.D. level among four exams in Real Analysis, Complex Analysis, Algebra and Applied Mathematics.

-To satisfy the exam requirements, students may take the Core Assessment Exams (offered in the Spring of every year) or the Qualifying Exams (offered before the start of the fall quarter) in these areas.
+To satisfy the exam requirements, students may take the Comprehensive Exam (offered in the Spring of every year) or the Qualifying Exams (offered before the start of the fall quarter) in these areas.
 Students may not attempt to take an exam in a particular subject area more than 3 times.
 A student who passes a Qualifying examination prior to taking the corresponding course will be exempted from taking the course.

 Please Note: Corresponding qualifying exam coursework, MATH 210,220, & 230 cannot be used to satisfy both exam and coursework requirements (i.e. you can’t ‘double dip’).

-Some students may require additional background prior to entering Math 210 and 230.
+Some students may require additional background prior to entering Math 210.
 This will be determined by assessment prior to the start of the students’ first year by the Vice Chair for Graduate Studies, upon consultation with the graduate studies committee.
-Such students will be directed into Math 205 and/or Math 206, during their first year.
-These students may pass one Comprehensive Exam in the areas of Algebra or Analysis in lieu of achieving a M.S. pass on one Core Assessment or Qualifying Exam, which must be satisfied prior to the start of the students’ second year.
-Comprehensive Exams in Analysis and Algebra will be offered once per year in the Spring quarter.
+Such students will be directed into Math 205 during their first year.
+These students may pass one Comprehensive Exam in the area of Analysis in lieu of achieving a M.S. pass on the Qualifying Exam, which must be satisfied prior to the start of the students’ second year.
+The Comprehensive Exam in Analysis will be offered once per year in the Spring quarter.

 By the end of the second year, students must declare a major specialization from the following areas: